 Most lawn mowers have adjustable cutting heights, allowing you to move the blades up/down to suit your desired height.
 The height adjustment mechanism should also be easy to use.
 Some models use a lever to change the height while others require you to adjust the height of every single wheel.
 Ideally, you want to leave the grass longer during summer when it is hot outside.
 Cutting heights usually range from 1 to 3 inches depending on the type of grass.

-Some lawn mowers leave the grass clippings on the lawn, requiring you to rake the grass afterwards.
+Some lawn mowers leave the grass clippings on the lawn, requiring you to rake the grass afterward.
 That may take a lot of time if you have a large lawn.
 Others come with a grass bag to collect the clippings for later disposal into a garden waste bin.
 Grass boxes vary in size so choose wisely depending on the size of your lawn.

 If a lawn mower can mulch the grass clippings by itself, then that’s an added bonus.
 Such mowers deposit the mulch back into the lawn, consequently returning essential nutrients back into your lawn.
 Lawn mowers with this option are usually expensive but are a great choice if you have nowhere to take the grass clippings.

 Some models come with a fixed handle length, while others have adjustable handles to suit various heights.
 If you are very tall or short, make it a point to see if the lawn mower height will be comfortable for you.
 Foldable handles are an extra advantage as they should allow for compact storage.

 A rear roller will give your lawn the stripped finish like the ones on athletic fields.
 In this case, a heavy mower and roller will give long-lasting stripes.
 A rear roller will also allow you to cut right up to the edge of your garden, eliminating the need to trim missed grass later.